Table of Contents

-The similar process when reversed; the existence of 2 copies from the father and none from mother result in Angelman syndrome (AS).
+This process when reversed (two copies from the father and none from mother), results in Angelman syndrome (AS).

-The hypothalamus seems to be deeply affected in PWS patients.
-Hypothalamus is the minuscule endocrine master at the base of the diencephalon that is indispensable in the regulation of the multitude of essential bodily functions like hunger and satiety, temperature and pain regulation, fluid balance, puberty, emotions, and fertility.
+The hypothalamus appears to be affected in patients with PWS.
+The hypothalamus is a minuscule endocrine master gland that regulates essential bodily functions, including hunger and satiety, temperature and pain regulation, fluid balance, puberty, emotions, and fertility.

-Evidence attests to the fact that normal functioning of the hypothalamus is hampered by chromosome 15 abnormalities.
+Previous studies indicate that the normal functioning of the hypothalamus is hampered by abnormalities in chromosome 15.
 The hypothalamic arcuate nucleus regulates appetite.
-Also, hypothalamic oxytocin producing cells which under usual circumstances monitor satiety are abnormal in these patients.
-Lastly, exorbitant ghrelin levels in these patients are hypothesized to be culpable for obesity, hyperphagia and the voracious appetite.
+Additionally, oxytocin-producing cells, which monitor satiety under normal circumstances, are abnormal in these patients.
+Lastly, high levels of ghrelin are linked to obesity, hyperphagia, and increased appetite.

-There are 2 generally recognized stages of the symptoms associated with PWS:
+There are two generally recognized stages of the symptoms associated with PWS as explained below.

-Other characteristics of PWS patients can be summarized as follows:
+Other characteristics of patients with PWS are as follows: